Rodeo Drive: Early history

 In 1906, Burton E. Green (1868–1965) and other investors purchased the property that would become Beverly Hills, formerly named Rancho Rodeo de las Aguas, with plans for a mixed-use subdivision with a branch of the Los Angeles and Pacific Railway running North on Rodeo Drive before turning west at Sunset Boulevard.
 They platted the street that very year, in 1906.
 By 1907, 75 × 160 ft parcels on Rodeo were selling for $1,100 each.
 It became a bridle path in 1912, when the Beverly Hills Hotel was built on a former lima bean field.
 By November 1925, similar lots were selling for between $15,000 and $30,000, almost double what they'd been selling for in September.
+Pacific Electric Red Cars operated over the street to the Beverly Hills Hotel as the Coldwater Canyon Line between 1907 and 1923.

 The central part of Rodeo eventually became a business street with hardware stores, gas stations, beauty shops, and bookstores.
+The men's store Carroll & Company opened shop on Rodeo Drive in 1950.
+The Anderton Court Shops building at 332 N. Rodeo was designed by Frank Lloyd Wright in 1952.
 In 1958, real estate developer Marvin Kratter bought 48000 sqft of land at the corner of Rodeo and Wilshire Boulevard from the city of Beverly Hills.
 The acreage is across the street from the Beverly Wilshire Hotel and Kratter paid something over $2 million for it.

-The men's store Carroll & Company opened shop on Rodeo Drive in 1950.